Abey Belasco: Early life and career

 Belasco was born to a large Jewish family in Aldgate, Middlesex County, in London, England, and according to several accounts near St. Botolph's Church parish, now known as St. Botolph's Without Aldgate, on 9 April 1797 or possibly 1798, the son of Joseph and Sarah Nunes Martines Belasco.

 Belasco had two brothers, Samuel and Israel or Izzy who also pursued boxing as a profession, but with less success, and may have had two additional brothers who tried boxing.

 Contemporary genealogies indicate Belasco was likely of seventeenth century Spanish heritage on both sides, making him of Sephardic Jewish origins.
 At the time, Aldgate, his birthplace, was an old Jewish section of London, and housed the Bevis Marks Synagogue, the oldest Synagogue in the United Kingdom, built in 1791.
 For Sephardic Jews like Belasco, the Synagogue was a religious centre of the Anglo-Jewish world, and served as a clearing-house for congregational and societal Jewish problems which at some point may have included Jewish participation in the English Parliament, and the ability of unpropertied Jews in London to obtain voting rights which they lacked during Belasco's boxing career.
-The father of British Prime Minister Benjamin Disraeli and the boxer Daniel Mendoza, Belasco's mentor, attended the Synogogue in the 1800s.
+The father of British Prime Minister Benjamin Disraeli and the boxer Daniel Mendoza, Belasco's mentor, attended the Synagogue in the 1800s.

 Pierce Egan in Boxiana, describing Belasco's pluck, determination, and ability to get close to and adapt to another boxer's style, wrote that he was "a most mischievous boxer, he set-to with all the varieties of a harlequin.
 An awkward man to get at and a truly desperate in-fighter, he was one that would not be denied, and would rally with his opponent to the end of the chapter".
 Belasco used these traits to gain notice in the ring, but may have also hoped to use his tenacity to gain respect and attention to the unpropertied Jewish underclass in London who accounted for many of his followers.